BladeZhenLei/Post-Quantum-Cryptography/README.md

 $$cg\equiv3df+eg\;(mod\;x^p-1\;(mod\;q)).$$
 An analysis of coefficient sizes shows that $3df + eg$ almost certainly has all coefficients strictly between $-q/2$ and $q/2$, and then it is easy to find $\{d,e\}$ given $\{f,g\}$.

 The NTRU and similar lattice-based cryptosystems have attracted attacks.
 For example, recent the “cyclotomic” structure [12] of $x^p-1$ has been used to break some lattice-based cryptosystems by an extension of Shor’s algorithm.
 There are no known attacks exploiting cyclotomics in NTRU, but this attack avenue is new and has not been adequately explored.
-As another example, recent attacks [13] that work for arbitrary lattices, without exploiting any polynomial structure.
-Much more research is required to gain confidence in the security of lattice-based cryptographies [3].
+As another example, recent attacks that work for arbitrary lattices, without exploiting any polynomial structure.
+Much more research is required to gain confidence in the security of lattice-based cryptographies.

 Attempts [14] to turn hard lattice problems into signature systems were marred by attacks and surviving systems have suffered from large signature sizes.
 The most successful signature systems are based on Lyubashevsky’s signature system [15] from 2012.